 The members of the Shareholder Relations, Communication and Development Committee are Bud Carter, William H. Keogler, Jr., Donald S. Moss, and Neil H. Strickland, all of whom are independent directors.
 The primary function of the Shareholder Relations, Communication and Development Committee is to advise the board of directors on various stockholders' issues including market conditions, issues relating to net proceeds raised from stockholders and communications with stockholders.
-During 2004, the Shareholder Relations, Communication and Development Committee held seven meetings.
+Through guidance and oversight, the Shareholder Relations, Communication and Development Committee encourages communications that provide stockholders with timely information in a cost-effective and user-friendly format.
+In addition, the Shareholder Relations, Communication and Development Committee advises the board on market trends and competitive analysis relating to communications with stockholders.
+During 2005, the Shareholder Relations, Communication and Development Committee held five meetings.